hpcc-systems/HPCC-Platform/plugins/redis/README.md

 A few notes to point out here:
    * PUB-SUB channels are not disconnected from the keyspace as they are in their native redis usage.
 The key itself is used as the lock with its value being set as the channel to later
    PUBLISH on or SUBSCRIBE to.
 This channel is a string, unique by only the *key* and *database*, prefixed with **'redis_ecl_lock'**.
-   * The lock itself is set to expire with a duration equal to the `timeout` value passed to the `locking.Exists(<key>` function (default 1s).
+   * The lock itself is set to expire with a duration equal to the `timeout` value passed to the `GetOrLock<type>` function (default 1s).
-   * It is possible to manually 'unlock' this lock (`DELETE` the key) via the `locking.Unlock(<key>)` function. *Note:* this function will fail on any communication or reply error however, it will **silently fail**, leaving the lock to expire, if the server observes any change to the key during the function call duration.
+   * It is possible to manually 'unlock' this lock (`DELETE` the key) via the `Unlock(<key>)` function. *Note:* this function will fail on any communication or reply error however, it will **silently fail**, leaving the lock to expire, if the server observes any change to the key during the function call duration.
    * When the *race-winner* publishes, it actually publishes the value itself and that any subscriber will then obtain the key-value in this fashion.
 Therefore, not requiring an additional `GET` and possible further race conditions in doing so. *Note:* This does however, mean that it is possible for the actual redis `SET` to fail on one client/process, have the key-value received on another, and yet, the key-value still does not exist on the cache.
-   * At present the 'lock' is not as such an actual lock, as only the `locking.Get<type>` functions acknowledge it.
+   * At present the 'lock' is not as such an actual lock, as only the locking functions acknowledge it.
 By current implementation it is better thought as a flag for
    `GET` to wait and subscribe.
 I.e. the locked key can be deleted and re-set just as any other key can be.
    * Since the timeout duration is not for an individual plugin call but instead that waiting for each reply from the server, the actual possible maximum timeout duration differs from various functions within this plugin, i.e. some functions do more than others.
-Below is a table for each of the plugin functions (or catagories of) including the maximum possible and nominal expected, where the latter is due to using a cached connection, i.e. neither the server IP, port, nor password have changed from the function called prior to the one in question.
+Below is a table for each of the plugin functions (or categories of) including the maximum possible and nominal expected, where the latter is due to using a cached connection, i.e. neither the server IP, port, nor password have changed from the function called prior to the one in question.
 The values given are multiples of the given timeout.